lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 # Cyclistic Bike-Share Customer Analysis
 This project presents a comprehensive data analysis of Cyclistic, a fictional bike-share company based in Chicago, with the goal of uncovering valuable insights into customer behavior and usage patterns.
 By thoroughly examining real-world trip data, the analysis aims to identify key trends and opportunities for business growth and service optimization.
 The primary objective is to provide actionable recommendations that will enable Cyclistic to enhance its user experience, drive customer engagement, and strengthen its impact within the community.
-Through meticulous data exploration and interpretation, this project aspires to support Cyclistic in making informed, data-driven decisions that improve both operational efficiency and overall customer satisfaction.
+Through meticulous data exploration and interpretation, this project aspires to support Cyclistic in making informed data-driven decisions.

 ## INDEX
 1.- Scenario<br>
 2.- Ask <br>
-3.-Prepare <br>
+3.- Prepare <br>
 4.- Process<br>
 5.- Analyze <br>
 6.- Share <br>